Primenostics Datenschutz

 For many patients suffering from back pain, conventional pain medication, physiotherapy and physical therapy no longer bring the desired effect.
 Tablets and drops are often not tolerated, as these drugs have side effects and can cause nausea and stomach problems, for example.

-In personal consultation, I would be happy to determine with you, based on the clinical examination findings and current imaging of the relevant spinal segment, whether the cause of the pain can be localized and whether MRI or CT-guided pain treatment is an option for you.
+In personal consultation, I would be happy to determine with you, based on the clinical examination findings and current imaging of the relevant spinal segment, whether the cause of the pain can be localized and whether MRI-guided pain treatment is an option for you.

 If local pain therapy is suitable and there are no contraindications, such as allergies or an increased tendency to bleed, therapy can be scheduled in my practice with an appointment at short notice.